Eddie73COB/Repo_At_Taly/ATS Process - New Hire AD account creation/ATS Process - New Hire AD account creation.md

 9. Look up the new user in AD and verify information is accurate and e-mail has been created automatically, if so proceed to email the requester and manager (*If user is from Mexico, only email manager) with [New Hire Template](#New-Hire-Template).

+> **Note:** The user's mailbox is created automatically depending on the path in which the new user was created.

 ## EAC

 If the new user was requested to be created with an Eail account then will need to be added to the *Azure* O365AllowGroupCreation security group.